-- 1. Enswing Universal access at all levels of schooling from - 2.
-Enousing quality early childhood care and education for all children between 3-6 years. - 3.
-New curriculor and pedagogical structure (5+3+3+4). - 4 No hard separations between auts and scences, between curricular and extra-curricular activities, between vocational and academic streams. - 5.
-Establishing National mission on foundational literary and numerary, - 6.
-Emphases on promoting multilingualism and Indian languages, The modern of instruction until at least boards 5, but profesably till grade 8 and beyond, will be home language / mother tengue | local language / sugional language. - 7.
-Assessment reforms Board exams on upto two occasions during any giron school year, one main examination and one for improvement, if desired; - 8.
-Setting up of a New National Assessment Contre, PARAKH

-[Performance Assessment, Review, and Analysis of knowledge for Holistii Development). - 9.
-Equitable and inclusive education Special emphasis given on Socially and Economically Disadvantaged Govoups (SEDG15) - 10.
-A separate Gender inclusion fund and special education zones
+1. Enswing Universal access at all levels of schooling from pre-poimary school to Grade 12.
+2. Ensuing quality early childhood care and education for all Children between 3-6 years.
+3. New curvicular and pedagogical structure (5+3+3+4).
+4 No hard separations between arts and sciences, between woulder and extra- curaicular activities, between vocational and academic streams.
+5. Establishing National mission on foundational literary and numeracy 6.
+Emphasis on promoting multilingualism and Indian languages.
+The modium of instruction until at least boundes, but Proferably till grade & and beyond, will be home language / mother tongue / local language / sugional language.
+7. Assessment reforms - Board exame on upto two occasions during any given school year, one main examination and One for improvement, if desired; 8.
+Setting up of a New Wational Assessment Contre, PARAKH CPerformance Assessment, Roview, and Analysis of knowledge for Holistii Development).
+9. Equitable and inclusive education - Special emphasis given on Socially and Economically Disadvantaged bououps (SEDG15) 10.
+A separate Gender inclusion fund and special education zones the disadvantaged sugions and groups

-- 11. Robust and transparent processes for secountment of teachers and mont based performance. - 12.
-Enswing availability of all seesources through school complexes and clusters - 13.
-Exposure of vocational education in school and higher education system. - 14.
-Establishment of academic bank of coedit. - 15.
-NTA to effect Common Entrance Exam for admission to HEIs.

-16. Setting up of State School Standards Arthority (SSSA). - 17.
-Holistic Multidisciplinary Education with multiple entry fexit - 18.
-Setting up of Multidisciplinary Education and Research Universities CMERUS) - 19.
-Setting up of National Research Foundation (NRF). - 20.
-Single overwiching unbiella body for promotion of higher education sector including Leather education and excluding medical and legal education - the Higher Education Commission of India (HECI) with independent bodies for standard setting - the Greneral Education Council; funding -Higher Education Guants Council (HEGIC); aureditation -National Accuditation Council CNAX); and sugulation -National Higher Education Regulatory Council (NHERC). - 21.
-Expansion of open and distance learning to increase GER. - 22.
-Internationalization of Education. - 23 Perfessional Education will be an integral part of services ties, health science universities, legal and agricultural arm to become multi-disciplinary institutions.
+11. Robust and transparent processes for recountment of teachers and moit based performance.
+12. Ensuring availability of all scesources therough school complexes and clustors 13.
+Exposure of vocational education in school and higher education system ..
+14. Establishment of academic bank of credit.
+15. NTA to affer Common Entrance Exam for admission to HEIS.
+16. Setting up of State School Standards Arthosity (555A).
+17. Holistic Multidisciplinary Education with multiple entry first 18.
+Setting up of Multidisciplinary Education and Research Universities (MERUS) 19.
+Setting up of National Research Foundation (NRF).
+20. Single overarching unbella body for promotion of higher education sector including Leacher education and excluding medical and legal education - the higher Education Commission of India (HECI) with independent bodies for standard setting - the Greneral Education Council; funding -Higher Education borantes Council (HEGIC); aureditation -National Accuditation Council CNAK); and sugulation -National Higher Education Regulatory Council (NHERC).
+21. Expansion of open and distance learning to increase GER.
+22. Internationalization of Education.
+23 Professional Education will be an integral part of sensities, health science universities, legal and agaicultural am to become multi-disciplinary institutions.
 24. Teacher education - 4 year integrated stage - specific, subject -Specific Bachelor of Education.

-25. Establishing a National musion for mentoning.

-26. Guation of an autonomous body, the National Educational Technology Forum (NETF) to provide a platform for the free exchange of ideas on the rise of technology to enhance leavining, assessment planning, administration.
+25. Establishing a National mussion for mentoning.
+26. le ation of an autonomous body, the National Educational Technology Forum (NETF) to provide a platform for the free exchange of ideas on the ruse of technology to enhance learning, assessment planning, administration.
 Appropriate integration of technology into all levels of education.

-27. Achieving 100% youth and adult literary

-28. Multiple me chanisms with checks and balances will combat and stop the commercialization of higher education.

-29. All education institutions will be held to similar standards of audit and disclosure as a 'not for profit' entity.

-30. The centre and the states will work together to invecese the public investment in Education sector to seeach 6% of GDP at the earliest.
+27. Achieving 100% youth and adult literary 28 Multiple mechanisms with checks and balances will combat and stop the commercialization of higher education.
+29. All education institutions will be held to similar standards of audit and disclosure as a 'not for profit'entity.
+30. The centre and the States will work togethere to invecase the public investment in Education sector to seach 6% of GDP at the earliest.
 31. Strengthening of the Central Advisory Board of Education to ensure coordination to bring overall focus on quality education.

-32. Menistry of Education: In order to bring the four back on education and leavining, it may be desirable to re-designate MHRD as the Ministry of Education (MOE) 32 miles cal of NEP is to increase the Gross envolment ratio in
+32. Menistry of Education: In order to bring the focus back on education and learning, it may be desirable to re-designate MHRD as the Ministry of Education (MOE).
+37. Margoal of NEP is to increase the Gross envolment ratio in